 The process is pretty ingenious, really.
-The intense heat inside the metal tube makes the popcorn kernels explode, much as their fires used to in olden Native American times.
-(Yes, popcorn is a gift from Native Americans - one of the many they gave to the world.)
+The intense heat inside the metal tube makes the popcorn kernels explode, much as their fires used to for Native Americans.
+(Yes, popcorn is a gift from Native Americans—one of the many they have given the world.)

 The actual popping process works as follows:

 - Electricity spins a fan under the popper, which pulls in air through vents in the bottom of the tube (in which you've placed kernels of corn).
 The electricity also heats the metal of the tube, which in turn heats the air, which then rises, creating a flow of hot air spinning and rising.

 - Because the air blows through the vents sideways, it makes the kernels spin, evening out their exposure to the heat.
 The heat expands water inside each kernel, cracking their covers, and letting air in through the cracks.

 - The hot air then explodes or "pops" the kernel the rest of the way into a light, fluffy thing, which blows up and out of the popper with the same airflow and is caught by a bowl you have hopefully placed under the exit chute.